Can I File for Bankruptcy After a Lawsuit?

 Does Bankruptcy Stop Wage Garnishment?

-If a creditor or debt collector wins a debt collection lawsuit, it won't take them long to ask the court for authorization to garnish your wages.
-You can stop this before it starts by filing bankruptcy before the wage garnishment.
+Yes.
+If a creditor or debt collector wins a debt collection lawsuit, it won't take them long to ask the court for permission to garnish your wages.
+You can stop this before it starts by filing bankruptcy.

 If the garnishment has already started, bankruptcy law stops it and protects your future wages.